Hacker News Reader: Top @ 2026-03-16 14:39:32 (UTC)

 Better Alternatives / Prior Art:

-• Neural Network Zoo: Mentioned as a similar visualization concept for architectures broadly (c47392209).
+• Neural Network Zoo: A classic architecture visualization suggested as a similar prior resource (c47392209).

 Expert Context: